lscia/ecse373_f22_team4_lab5/README.md

-This is the REDO of lab 5,6,and 7.
+#This is the redo of lab 5,6,and 7.

-Luca
-Bethany
+##Luca and Bethany

 There is a launch file included called team4_final.launch.